 To bring your own vehicle into Iran travelers must possess a valid international driving licence and be over 18 years of age.
 You will also need a carnet de passage, which is an international validation for your vehicle to pass through Iran.

 Seeing how you do not need a carnet de passage for many other Silk Road countries, you can, if you want to, skip getting one just for Iran, and use a tour operator to temporarily import your car.
-While the report below is positive, others report having paid 600$ for nothing, as they got refused entry.
-So the gamble is yours.

 Roads in Iran